joshuaSweetkindSinger/table_io/README.md

 in a number of different formats, such as csv.
 The architecture is extensible so that new readers and writers can be defined for different file formats.

-The functionality of this module can be used to read records from a table file, such as a csv spreadsheet, one at a time, possibly altering them or filtering them, and then writing them back out to another file using a possibly different table format.
-It can also be used to create new tables by generating their records/rows one at a time and then writing them out in the desired format.
-Or it can be used simply to to convert a table from one format to another.
+The functionality of this module can be used to process records one at a time from a table file, such as a csv spreadsheet, before writing them back out, possibly in a new format.
+It can be used to filter records, alter records, or simply to convert a table from one format to another.

 ## Installation
 There is no installation script needed.
 Just copy the table_io directory and all its contents as-is